jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 (2) Any overseas person or associate making the overseas investment in SIB assets may notify the regulator of a call-in transaction at any time before the date set out in regulations.

 ### 87 Requirements for notification of call-in transaction
+(1AAA) The purpose of requiring a notification under section 85 or 86, or information under subsection (4) or (5) of this section, is to assess risks to New Zealand’s national security or public order.
 (1) The Minister must, by notice, authorise the manner in which a notification under section 85 or 86 must be given, including by doing any of the following:
   (a) specifying the required content of the notification, which may include any information that the Minister thinks relevant:
   (b) approving or prescribing 1 or more forms for the notification or 1 or more methods for making the notification (or both):